-This study investigated the effect of soil amendment with raw black soldier fly frass (BSFF) and mealworm frass (MWF) on the growth of B. rapa, survival and development of diamondback moth (P. xylostella) and cabbage root fly (D. radicum).
-Our results show that amending soil with BSFF and MWF resulted in smaller leaf area, fewer leaves, and longer time until flowering compared to the NoFrass control.
-Soil amendment with BSFF resulted in the lowest survival and biomass of D. radicum larvae and pupae respectively, while MWF resulted in the highest larval survival and biomass.
-Similarly, soil amendment with BSFF resulted in a lower survival rate of P. xylostella larvae compared to the control and MWF.
+This study investigated the effect of soil amendment with raw, incubated and composted frass of black soldier fly (BSFF) and mealworm (MWF) on the growth of B. rapa plants.
+In addition, feeding damage inflicted by diamondback moth (P. xylostella) larvae, their survival and development and survival, growth and adult eclosion of the cabbage root fly (D. radicum) were quantified.
+Our results show that amending soil with raw BSFF and MWF frass resulted in smaller leaf area, fewer leaves, and for BSFF longer time until flowering compared to the NoFrass control.
+Soil amendment with BSFF resulted in a significantly lower survival and biomass of D. radicum larvae and pupae respectively, while amendment with MWF frass resulted in a significantly higher D. radicum larval survival and biomass than on NoFrass control plants.
+Similarly, soil amendment with BSFF resulted in a lower survival of P. xylostella larvae compared to the control and MWF.
 Larval feeding damage on the leaves of B. rapa was not significantly affected by frass treatments.
 Interestingly, when frass was incubated in the soil or composted before being added to the soil, it promoted the growth of B. rapa.
 Notably, the growth inhibition that was previously observed for raw BSFF and MWF had been eliminated.

 The plant growth inhibition by raw frass use in our study is consistent with previous studies.
 For example, maize plant growth trials showed that soil amendment with BSFF resulted in stunted growth, fewer plant leaves, smaller leaf area, and lower N use efficiencies (Alattar et al., 2016; Gärttling et al., 2020).
 Recently, research on B. oleracea grown in soil amended with BSFF revealed a decrease in dry shoot biomass compared to a synthetic fertiliser (Wantulla et al., 2022).
-In Another study, the application of MWF alone did not increase biomass and nutrient uptake in barley plants.
-However, when frass was applied in combination with a synthetic N-P-K fertiliser, it did lead to an increase in both of these factors (Houben et al., 2020).
-Contrary to our results of raw frass application, studies have demonstrated that combining BSFF with synthetic fertilisers improves rice plant growth (Reswita et al., 2022; Zim et al., 2022).
-Dzepe et al. found that lettuce plants grew better in soil that had been amended with BSFF than in soil that had been fertilised with urea or left unamended (Dzepe et al., 2022).
-Another study found that compared to unamended sandy soil, zucchini plants grown in BSFF- and MWF-treated soil were considerably taller, had bigger leaf area, and higher dry leaf weights (Zim et al., 2022).
+Insect frass effects seem to depend on plant species and the insect species from which the frass originates.
+The application of MWF did not increase biomass and nutrient uptake in barley plants.
+However, when frass was applied in combination with a synthetic N-P-K fertiliser, both biomass and nutrient uptake increased (Houben et al., 2020).
+Moroeover, combining BSFF with synthetic fertilisers improved rice plant growth (Reswita et al., 2022; Zim et al., 2022).
+Lettuce plants grew better in soil that had been amended with BSFF than in soil that had been fertilised with urea or left unamended (Dzepe et al., 2022).
+Compared to unamended sandy soil, zucchini plants grown in BSFF- and MWF-treated soil were considerably taller, had bigger leaf area, and higher dry leaf weights (Zim et al., 2022).